How do I remove a full directory in Linux?

 rm -r directory

-In the above example, you would replace "directory" with the name of the full directory you wish to delete.
+In the above example, you would replace "directory" with the name of the full directory you want to delete.
 So if the directory was named files, you would type: rm -r files

 Doing the above command would delete the files and directories, but would require a prompt for each of the files.
 If you also don't want to receive a prompt use the command below.